Literary Theory Weekend

-An intensive one-day introduction to some of the key ideas in literary criticism, including feminist criticism, postcolonial criticism and ‘death of the author’, for students aged 15-18.
+An intensive two-day introduction to some of the key ideas in literary criticism, including feminist criticism, postcolonial criticism and ‘death of the author’, for students aged 15-18.

 Postcolonial Criticism * Feminist Criticism * Death of the Author? * Banned books – Literature and Society